dart-lang/site-www/src/_guides/language/analysis-options.md

 The analyzer package also provides a code linter.
 A wide variety of [linter rules][] are available.
 Linters tend to be nondenominational—rules don't have to agree with each other.
-For example, some rules are more appropriate for library packages and others are designed for Flutter apps.
+For example, some rules are more appropriate for regular Dart packages and others are designed for Flutter apps.
 Note that linter rules can have false positives, unlike static analysis.